LMH01/scripts/README.md

 Uses i3lock to display a lockscreen after the pc is woken from suspend.
 The file located at ~/Pictures/lockscreen.png will be shown when the pc is woken.

 ## [open-encrypted-usb](./scripts/open-encrypted-usb)
-Opens an luks encrypted usb drive located at /dev/sda and mounts it to `/mnt/encrypted`.
+Opens an veracrypt encrypted usb drive located at /dev/sda and mounts it to `/mnt/encrypted`.

 ## [close-encrypted-usb](./scripts/close-encrypted-usb)
 Closes the previously opened usb drive at /dev/mapper/luks